Grammy Award for Best Música Urbana Album

 The Grammy Award for Best Música Urbana Album is an honor presented to recording artists for quality vocal or instrumental urbano music albums at the Grammy Awards, a ceremony that was established in 1958 and originally called the Gramophone Awards.
 Honors in several categories are presented at the ceremony annually by the Recording Academy of the United States to "honor artistic achievement, technical proficiency and overall excellence in the recording industry, without regard to album sales or chart position".
 Bad Bunny was the inaugural winner of this category thanks to his 2020 album El Último Tour Del Mundo.

 History

 The award for Best Música Urbana Album, reserved for Latin performers exhibiting "Latin urban styles", was first presented at the 64th Annual Grammy Awards in April 2022.
 The award category is an addition to the Latin Music field, which also includes Best Regional Mexican Music Album (including Tejano), Best Latin Rock or Alternative Album, Best Tropical Latin Album, and Best Latin Pop Album.

 Recipients

 Inaugural winner Bad Bunny, who won consecutively in 2022 and 2023.
+In 2026, he won this award and Album of the Year for Debi Tirar Mas Fotos, the first ever Spanish-Language album to win the award.

-Karol G is the first woman to win the award in 2024.
+Karol G became the first woman to win the award in 2024.